 While scientists have been ‘growing’ diamonds in labs for several decades, these stones were primarily used for industrial purposes.
-Now however, labs can create diamonds that are large enough and of high enough quality to be used in jewellery, and there has been a surge in demand for these gemstones.
+Now however, labs can create diamonds that are large enough and of high enough quality to be used in jewellery.
+As a result there has been a surge in demand for these gemstones.

-Lab-grown diamonds are hugely popular among couples who are environmentally and socially conscious, and they are also an attractive option for those who want bling on a budget, as they are generally about 30 per cent cheaper than mined diamonds.
+Lab-grown diamond rings are hugely popular among couples who are environmentally and socially conscious.
+They are also an attractive option for those who want bling on a budget.
+They are generally about 30 per cent cheaper than mined diamonds.

-Natural diamonds are formed after millions of years of heat and high pressure below the surface of the earth, and these conditions determine the size and colour of the stone.
+Natural diamonds are formed after millions of years of heat and high pressure below the surface of the earth.
+However, these conditions determine the size and colour of the stone.
 Modern technology can now recreate these conditions using processes called High Pressure High Temperature (HPHT) and Chemical Vapour Deposition (CVD).

 HPHT diamonds are made using a specially-designed machine that creates high pressure and temperature.
-A small diamond seed – a tiny fragment of an existing diamond – is placed into the machine and exposed to temperatures of about 1,500 degrees Celsius, and pressure of approximately 1.5 million pounds per square inch, just like diamonds deep in the ground.
+A small diamond seed – a tiny fragment of an existing diamond – is placed into the machine and exposed to temperatures of about 1,500 degrees Celsius.
+Pressure of approximately 1.5 million pounds per square inch is applied, just like diamonds deep in the ground.

-The CVD process uses a thin slice of diamond seed, which is placed in a sealed chamber, heated to around 800 degrees Celsius and exposed to carbon-rich gases.
+The CVD process uses a thin slice of diamond seed, which is placed in a sealed chamber.
+This is heated to around 800 degrees Celsius and exposed to carbon-rich gases.
 The carbon begins to adhere to the diamond seed and crystallises.

-Despite the lower price point, lab-grown diamonds are in no way inferior to mined diamonds, which are also referred to as natural diamonds.
-Synthetic diamonds are simply more cost effective because the producers can cut out lengthy supply chains and there are no mining costs, so there is no need to compromise on style and sparkle if you opt for this sustainable alternative.
+Despite the lower price point, lab-grown diamonds are in no way inferior to mined diamonds.
+Thise mined diamonds are also referred to as natural diamonds.
+Synthetic diamonds are simply more cost effective because the producers can cut out lengthy supply chains.
+Also, there are no mining costs, so there is no need to compromise on style and sparkle if you opt for this sustainable alternative.

 Diamonds created in a lab are virtually identical to mined diamonds in both appearance and structure.
-They have almost identical internal structure and hardness/durability as natural diamonds, and the manner in which the stones reflect light is also exactly the same.
+They have almost identical internal structure and hardness/durability as natural diamonds.
+The manner in which the stones reflect light is also exactly the same.

-Also known as ethical diamonds, lab-grown diamonds are certified by the same system and standards as mined diamonds and are individually graded according to the four Cs – carat, cut, clarity and colour, just like natural diamonds.
+Also known as ethical diamonds, lab-grown diamonds are certified by the same system and standards as mined diamonds.
+As a result, they are individually graded according to the four Cs – carat, cut, clarity and colour, just like natural diamonds.

 The only difference between mined diamonds and lab-grown diamonds is their origins.
-One comes from deep in the earth, while the other is ‘grown’ in a lab by recreating the same processes, such as extreme pressure and heat, that natural diamonds are exposed to in the ground.
+One comes from deep in the earth, while the other is ‘grown’ in a lab by recreating the same processes.
+These being extreme pressure and heat, the same as natural diamonds are exposed to in the ground.

-While diamond mining companies have made significant inroads in becoming more environmentally and socially conscious in the last two decades, growing a diamond in a lab still has a lot less impact on the planet.
+Diamond mining companies have made significant inroads in becoming more environmentally and socially conscious in the last two decades.
+However, growing a diamond in a lab still has a lot less impact on the planet.

 A massive 250 tonnes of earth must be extracted to mine a single one carat rough diamond.
 Deforestation can also occur, destroying ecosystems in the area surrounding a mine.
 Mining companies in some countries have to adhere to strict environmental standards, but other countries do not have any regulations in place.